-An art service is maintained in the Department of Information Services for the benefit of all departments and colleges of the University.
+An art service is maintained in B-Wells Hall by the Department of Information Services for the benefit of all departments and colleges of the University.
 Skilled artists are available to make layouts, illustrations, do lettering and other types of art work.
 Charges are made to departments on a non-profit basis.